Ronald Harty of the School of Veterinary Medicine is featured for studying compounds that could reduce the ability of a virus like Ebola.

 School of Veterinary Medicine

-Cynthia Otto of the School of Veterinary Medicine and Vice President Maureen Rush of Public Safety comment on the Penn Vet Working Dog graduation.
+Cynthia Otto of the School of Veterinary Medicine is highlighted for directing the Working Dog Center.

 A study on immunotherapy by Nicola Mason of the School of Veterinary Medicine is discussed.

 Nicola Mason of the School of Veterinary Medicine says, “the concept of the vaccine is to educate the immune system, to recognize tumor cells and kill them.”

 When a woman experiences a stressful event early in pregnancy, the risk of her child developing autism spectrum disorders or schizophrenia increases.
 Yet how maternal stress is transmitted to the brain of the developing fetus, leading to these problems in neurodevelopment, is poorly understood.